alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

 - it exercises our code
 - tells us if the code is correct
 - separates the test plumbing from the code examples
+- supports parameterized tests
+    - (which is helpful for simple functions that map input to output)

 ## What's missing from our current approach?